WFA-IRL: Inverse Reinforcement Learning of Autonomous Behaviors Encoded as Weighted Finite Automata: Evaluation

 \subsection{Demonstrations}

 An expert trajectory is collected by iteratively rolling out the controls sampled from the expert policy $\pi^*$ at each state $\bfx$, where $Q^*(\bfx, \bfu)$ in \eqref{eq:Q_star} is computed via the Dijkstra's algorithm with cost of $1$ for any feasible transition.
-For each task, we consider two sets of expert demonstrations $\calD_1$ and $\calD_2$, each with 32 trajectories collected from expert policies with different temperatures $\eta\in\{0, 0.5\}$.
-The expert trajectories in $\calD_1$ and $\calD_2$ are strictly optimal and suboptimal, respectively, and are labeled with success level $s=1$.
-In each demonstration set we also add $128$ failed trajectories with success level $s=0$.
-They are collected from a random exploration policy (effectively setting expert policy temperature $\eta \rightarrow \infty$).
-The full demonstration set is used in each case to learn a WFA representation $h_\psi$ of the task via the spectral method in Sec.~\ref{sec:spectral_method} while only the successful trajectories are used to learn the cost function $c_\theta$, as described in Sec.~\ref{sec:planning} and~\ref{sec:cost_learning}.
+For each task, we consider two sets of expert demonstrations $\calD_1$ and $\calD_2$, each with 32 trajectories collected from expert policies with temperatures $\eta\in\{0, 0.5\}$.
+The expert trajectories in $\calD_1$ and $\calD_2$ are strictly optimal and suboptimal, respectively, and are labeled with score $s=1$.
+In each set we also add $128$ failed trajectories with score $s=0$ from a random exploration policy (effectively setting expert policy temperature $\eta \rightarrow \infty$).
+The full demonstration set is used in each case to learn a WFA representation $h_\psi$ of the task via the spectral method in Sec.~\ref{sec:spectral_method} while only the successful trajectories are used to learn the cost function $c_\theta$, as in Sec.~\ref{sec:planning} and~\ref{sec:cost_learning}.